Twistbioscience/pycon-2018-rust-example/README.md

 # Example of creating a Rust module to be used from Python

-This is based on the example from this [example](https://github.com/PyO3/pyo3/tree/master/examples/word-count) in the PyO3 repo
+This is based on this [example](https://github.com/PyO3/pyo3/tree/master/examples/word-count) from the PyO3 repo

 Requires Python 3.6+ and Rust nightly